 His charities are:

-During his mayoralty the Mayor will be Patron of an number of groups/associations, details available on request.
+During his mayoralty the Mayor will be Patron of a number of groups/associations, (details available on request).

 The Mayor sits as non-political chairman of the Council.
 As such, he/she is unable to get involved in any matter or complaints regarding council business or procedures.
-The mayoralty is customarily awarded to the most senior councillor of one of the political groups, who take it in turn.
+The mayoralty is customarily awarded to the most senior councillor of one of the political groups, who take in turn.
 The nomination is only rarely challenged.
-He or she serves for a year as Deputy Mayor.
+Before becoming Mayor, he or she serves for a year as Deputy Mayor.